AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What type of music do balloons hate?
+What do you call an alligator in a vest?

-Pop music!
+An in-vest-igator!
 <!-- JOKE-END -->